hedonistrh/beautiful-jekyll/_posts/2018-07-09-Literature-Review-for-Speaker-Change-Detection.md

     - _"In training, we take segments of audio from different speakers, and construct a triple that consists of (an anchor, a positive example, a negative example) where the anchor and positive example both come from the same speaker but the negative example is from a different speaker.
 We then want to generate embeddings such that the embedding for the anchor is closer to the positive example embedding by some margin greater than the distance from the embedding for the anchor to the negative example embedding."_

-    - "_Then, when performing online diarization, we will run windows of speech through the LSTM to create an embedding for this window.
+    - _"Then, when performing online diarization, we will run windows of speech through the LSTM to create an embedding for this window.
 If the produced vector is within some distance (using the L2 distance and a tuned threshold) of the stored current speaker vector, we deem that it is the same speaker.
 Otherwise, we detect that the speaker has changed, and compare the vector with the stored vector for each of the past speakers."_

 ![alt text](https://docs.google.com/uc?id=1OyIY9tihqcoulIvD4Dvg0l_TqPCV3Vv8)